d-shaktiranjan/ShortifyVisit/README.md

 ### Creating Database

-To create the database run the following commands:
+To create the database run the following commands one at a time:

     $ python
     $ from main import db